-Washington State Parks has completed a land-use planning project for Lake Chelan and Twenty-five Mile Creek state parks.
+In January 2009 the Washington State Parks and Recreation Commission completed a land-use plan for Lake Chelan and Twenty-five Mile Creek State Parks.

-Washington State Parks completed conceptual redevelopment planning for Lake Sammamish State Park.
+In August 2007 Washington State Parks adopted a conceptual redevelopment plan for Lake Sammamish State Park.

-Washington State Park has completed a land-use planning project for Lake Sylvia State Park in Grays Harbor County and Schafer State Park in Mason County.
+In September 2010 Washington State Park has completed a land-use plan for Lake Sylvia State Park in Grays Harbor County and Schafer State Park in Mason County.

 In 2016 Washington State Parks completed a land-use planning project for Larrabee State Park located in Whatcom and Skagit Counties.
 The planning project, also known as Classification and Management Planning (CAMP), addressed protection of natural and cultural resources, management of recreation and trail activities, and ways to best preserve and interpret the historic components of the park.

-Washington State Parks has completed a land-use planning project for the Long Beach Area state parks in Pacific County near the City of Long Beach.
+In March 2009 Washington State Parks completed a land-use plan for the Long Beach Area state parks, including Fort Columbia, Pacific Pines, Leadbetter Point, Loomis Lake, Skating Lake, the Seashore Conservation Area, and Colbert House properties, in Pacific County near the City of Long Beach.

 Washington State Parks has completed a land-use planning project for Belfair, Twanoh, and Potlatch State Parks.

 In 2005, State Parks began a six-year project to establish one of Washington’s next destination state parks at Miller Peninsula, near Sequim.

 On December 8, 2014 Washington State Parks Director, Don Hoch approved the finalized Interim Trail Plan.
 The planning effort was a follow up to the Miller Peninsula State Park Property Initial Trail Identification and Designation.